tpgmartin/machine-learning-nanodegree/capstone/report.md

 success with SVM classifiers[2].
 Before building the model, I will use principal component analysis (PCA) with dimension reduction.
-PCA is used to reduce the feature space of the training data to reduce the overall training and testing time, as well as making it easier to graphically illustrate - can produce two-dimensional plot of classifying boundaries.
+PCA is used to reduce the feature space of the training data to reduce the overall training and testing time.
 This is especially useful for a dataset both as large and feature-rich as the MNIST dataset.
-It has been shown that in general PCA does not negatively impact the accuracy of a classifier, and has even been shown to boost the accuracy of the SVM classfier[9].
+It has been shown that in general PCA does not negatively impact the accuracy of a classifier, and has even been shown to boost the accuracy of the SVM classfier[7].
 I will evaluate the classfier using two different kernels: Gaussian, or RBF kernel, and polynomial.
-The choice is for two reasons: Firstly, Both these kernels are useful in cases such as thus where the data set is not linearly separable.
+The choice is for two reasons: Firstly, Both these kernels are useful in cases such as this where the data set is not linearly separable.
 Secondly, I want to make a direct comparison with the benchmark study, which used the Gaussian kernel.

 The trained classifier can be evaluated using a confusion matrix, and derived metrics to determine its degree of success.
-To evaluate the trained model thoroughly, k-fold cross validation will be used to get a representative performance score of the model.
 Furthermore, we can consider a number of previous models[8] of the dataset using a SVM classifier, which have accuracies around 99%.

 ### Metrics

-The evaluation metrics for this model will be the confusion matrix, accuracy, error rater, andper digit error rate.
+The evaluation metrics for this model will be the confusion matrix, accuracy, error rater, and per digit error rate.
 The latter two are to enable a direct comparison with the benchmark, which calculates these values in the paper.

-I will be focussing on using the confusion matrix and accuracy to evaluate the classfier for the two main reasons.
+I will be focussing on the confusion matrix and accuracy to evaluate the classfier for the two main reasons.
 Firstly, the labels in the dataset are fairly uniformly distributed, as shown in figure 2 below.
-This means we can take the simpler option of just using accuracy as we do not need to consider imbalances between classes - accuracy will strongly correspond to other measures such as precision.
+This means we can take the simpler option of just using accuracy as we do not need to consider imbalances between classes - accuracy will strongly correspond to other measures such as precision in this case.
 Secondly, this is a multi-class classification problem where we are more interested in correct classifactions than misclassifications, so accuracy is sufficient to meaningfully evaluate the classfier on its own.
-The confusion matrix will still contain useful information especially if there is strong presence of misclassifications on a per digit bases, which would not be clear from accuracy alone.
+The confusion matrix will still contain useful information especially if there is strong presence of misclassifications on a per digit bases, which would not be as clear from accuracy alone.

 A supervised classfier such as SVM has known labelled data, so we can determine the number of true positives, true negatives, false positives, and false